ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Expected Results:

 1. The "Verify State Operation" is successfully initiated.
-2. The the operation outputs either true or false.
+2. The operation outputs from both the IVSM and the CCSM are either true or false.

 **Update State**